RecList/evalRS-KDD-2023/README.md

 ## Hack with us

+### 1. Explore the dataset and code online

-You can refer to our colab notebooks to start playing with the dataset and to run a first, very simple model, with RecList.
+You can refer to our colab notebooks to start playing with the dataset and understand how to run a first, very simple model, with RecList.

 | Name            | Link     |
 |-----------------|----------|